 Not all markets are created equal for this approach.

 You want landlord-friendly markets where you can actually raise rents without tons of restrictions.
-Alberta is a prime example – lots of investors are successfully doing this there right now.
+Alberta and Saskatchewan are prime examples β there is no rent cap, so you can move sitting tenants to market on turnover and adjust in-place rents.
 Our multi-family mortgage financing solutions cover the CMHC and conventional programs available for value-add refinances.

 This strategy also works really well in the US, where many markets are very landlord-friendly.